technofocus-pte/buildmoderniseaiappsdepth/Use case 07/Usecase07.md

 ![](./media/image38.jpeg)

-4. Confirm that semantic searches return results.Use the embedding in a cosine search, fetching the top 10 most similar listings to the query.
+4. Confirm that semantic searches return results.
+Use the embedding in a cosine search, fetching the top 10 most similar listings to the query.

 +++SELECT id, name FROM listings ORDER BY listing_vector <=> azure_openai.create_embeddings('embedding', 'bright natural light')::vector LIMIT 10;+++